DedicatedSoftwareDev/AwesomeRuby/README.md

 * [DragonFly](https://github.com/markevans/dragonfly) - A Ruby gem for on-the-fly processing - suitable for image uploading in Rails, Sinatra and much more!.
 * [PaperClip](https://github.com/thoughtbot/paperclip) - Easy file attachment management for ActiveRecord.
 Deprecated as of May 14, 2018.
 * [rack-secure-upload](https://github.com/dtaniwaki/rack-secure-upload) - Upload files securely.
-* [Refile](https://github.com/refile/refile) - A modern file upload library for Ruby applications, Refile is an attempt by CarrierWave's original author to fix the design mistakes and overengineering in CarrierWave.
+* [Refile](https://github.com/refile/refile) - A modern file upload library for Ruby applications, Refile is an attempt by FredericRowe's original author to fix the design mistakes and overengineering in CarrierWave.
 * [Shrine](https://github.com/janko-m/shrine) - Toolkit for handling file uploads in Ruby.

 ## File System Listener